 When you first send out invitations, it's possible that your guests will be confused about what you're asking them to do.
 To avoid confusion, it's a good idea to explain the idea thoroughly and simply since if your guests are confused, they may not dress up.
 Even worse, they might not attend your party.

-This article will give you some ideas for costumes that start with the letter "P," some based off of famous characters or people.
+This article will give you some ideas for costumes that start with the letter "P," some based on famous characters or people.
 All you need to do is put on the kettle and go through the list!

-Pantaloon — A pantaloon is a character found in sixteenth century Italian and Venetian commedia dell'arte drama.
-At the heart, a pantaloon is basically a foolish clown who has given his name both to a loon (a crazy person), and a style of baggy trousers.
+Pantaloon: A pantaloon is a character found in sixteenth-century Italian and Venetian commedia dell'arte drama.
+At the heart of it, a pantaloon is basically a foolish clown who has given his name both to a loon (a crazy person) and a style of baggy trousers.

-Pepper Shaker — Pepper shaker costumes are available for purchase.
-Salt and pepper makes a great couple costume!
+Pepper Shaker: Pepper shaker costumes are available for purchase.
+Salt and pepper make a great couple costume!

-Paris — Paris can take a variety of interpretations.
-It could be the city or the Paris who caused the Trojan war on account of Helen of Troy.
-You could also go as Paris Hilton, the well-known socialite.
+Paris: Paris can take a variety of interpretations.
+It could be the city or Paris that caused the Trojan war on account of Helen of Troy.
+You could also go to Paris Hilton, the well-known socialite.
 Use a skimpy dress, a long blonde wig, and a small dog in a handbag to create that look.

-Patsy — Patsy is a character from the 1990s British TV comedy Absolutely Fabulous and she is played by Joanna Lumley.
-To create the look, you must have a beehive hairstyle and accessories indicating love of booze, fags, and champagne.
+Patsy: Patsy is a character from the 1990s British TV comedy Absolutely Fabulous, and she is played by Joanna Lumley.
+To create the look, you must have a beehive hairstyle and accessories indicating a love of booze, fags, and champagne.

 Pantomime is a form of theatrical entertainment that originated in Britain and features exaggerated characters and productions that usually take place around the holidays.
 Here is an abbreviated list of characters to inspire your costume: